Kentucky–Tennessee rivalry

 The Kentucky–Tennessee rivalry is a college sports rivalry between the University of Kentucky Wildcats and the University of Tennessee Volunteers.
 The passionate rivalry between these two Southeastern Conference (SEC) schools, located about 173 mi apart, dates to their first college football game in 1893, and has continued across all sports, with the men's basketball series gaining particular attention in recent years.

 The football rivalry was once a trophy game known as the Battle for the Barrel, with the victors keeping a painted wooden beer barrel, one half each painted in Vol orange the other in Wildcat blue, until the next contest.
 The barrel tradition was mutually discontinued in 1998 following a fatal alcohol-related car crash involving two Kentucky football players.

-The rivalry is sometimes known as the 'Border Battle.
+The rivalry is sometimes known as the Border Battle.

 Football

-Basketball
+Men's basketball

 In contrast to the football series, Kentucky has generally dominated the basketball rivalry.
 The two teams first played in 1910.
 For the first couple decades the series was often back and forth, and the rivalry became particularly heated in the 1930s and 1940s, when the Volunteers were coached by John Mauer.
 Mauer had previously been the coach of Kentucky until he was let go and replaced by Adolph Rupp, adding additional bitterness to the rivalry.
 Under Mauer, the Volunteers held their own against the ascendant Wildcats.
 However, from 1945 to 1960, Kentucky won 31 out of 32 games, including a series-record 20 consecutive wins from 1950 to 1960.
-Overall, Kentucky and Tennessee have met for a total of 232 times and Kentucky has the winning advantage of 157–76.
+Overall, Kentucky and Tennessee have met for a total of 241 times and Kentucky has the winning advantage of 162–79.

+Arguably, the most famous game occurred during the historic 1965–66 season.
+Kentucky had defeated Tennessee 78–64, in Lexington, on February 26, 1966.
+Notably, Howard Bayne was unable to play for the Vols in that game due to an injured ankle.
+Kentucky had the next week off, while Tennessee won at Georgia Tech on February 28, 1966, 58–47.
+Kentucky came into the rematch ranked #1 in the country and was undefeated, at 23–0.
+Tennessee needed a win just to tie for 3rd in the SEC.
+On March 5, 1966, a standing room only crowd of over 7500 in the old UT Armory Fieldhouse (later that year expanded to over 12,000 and renamed Stokely Athletic Center) witnessed the upset of college basketball's regular season.
+The Vols led almost the entire way, winning 69–62.
+Two sport star Ron Widby, Red Robbins and Howard Bayne led Tennessee with a combined 52 points and 33 rebounds, while future NBA coaching legend, Pat Riley, led Kentucky with 22 points.
+Tennessee finished 20–8, while Kentucky went on to the NCAA Championship game, where they bowed to Texas Western (now UTEP), 72–65, at Maryland's Cole Fieldhouse, and finished 27–2.
+The historic championship game featured the all-black starting five of Texas Western against the all-white starting five of Kentucky.